-The ‘Slow & Easy’ Hydraulic Fracturing process is an alternative stimulation method developed by TTI for unconventional shale resource development.
-It is an innovative technique for the development of complex fractures in low permeability, naturally fractured reservoirs.
-The Slow & Easy process is a long-term, cyclic injection process with non-damaging, aqueous fluids at lower rates and net pressures to enhance conductivity of the natural fracture system.
-It is designed to improve and stabilize production; and is ideal for re-fracturing.
+For upstream petroleum industry applications, the ‘Slow & Easy’ Hydraulic Stimulation process is an alternative method developed by TTI for stiff and low-permeability rock types.
+Slow & Easy stimulation is being used for unconventional hydrocarbon resource development in reservoirs such as shales, tight sands, conglomeratic sands, carbonates, tuff, and CBM.
+It is an innovative stimulation technique for the development of complex geomechanics resulting in an enhanced fracture network and Optimized-Stimulated Rock Volume (O-SRV) in such formations.
+The Slow & Easy process is a cyclic injection process with non-damaging, aqueous fluids at lower rates and net pressures to enhance conductivity of the O-SRV.
+It is designed to improve and stabilize production; and is ideal for re-fracturing applications.

 How Is The Terralog ‘Slow & Easy’ Process Different?

-- Slow & Easy HF process utilizes low injection rates, cyclic injection for progressive development of short, complex fracture networks.
+- Slow & Easy stimulation process utilizes low injection rates, cyclic injection for progressive development of complex fracture networks.

 - Reduced environmental impact from stimulation & production operations.